-- Yaaayyyy… you’ve been matched to a residency!
+- Yaaayyyy… you’ve been matched to prepping a new residency!
 But now, instead of taking a deep breath and enjoying the fruits of your med school labor, you’re worried about your next move.

 So, now what?

 Your residency match is the next phase in your medical student career.
-And just like everything else so far, there are tasks you must complete to prep for your new residency.
+And just like everything else so far, there are tasks you must complete to prepare for your new residency.

 Let’s discuss the top five… one by one.